matteomedini/malawi-village-analysis/README.md

 This notebook analyzes contact data within and between households in a village in rural Malawi.
 The project was created during the internship at ISI Foundation and it aims to explore new approaches for analyzing contact patterns in village settings.
 The data was collected by ISI Foundation, whose researchers provided the village’s inhabitants with contact proximity sensors.
+In order to compute all the different analyses, I used the same methods and formulas as described in the paper, unless otherwise stated in the code.

 ## How to Use